 Here is a round-up of our favorite playgrounds in Washington, DC, Northern Virginia, and Maryland.
 Grab a buddy (and your kids) and check these off your bucket list!
 Each one of them is truly unique!
 If you are looking for other outdoor adventures, check out our list of 80+ places to explore nature!

-Hover over the name of the park to take you the website and over the address so you know how to get there.
+Hover over the name of the park to take you to the website and over the address so you know how to get there.
 At least one of our contributors has been to and vouches for these playgrounds.
-Of course, these aren’t all of the playgrounds in our area, but some of our favorites!
+Of course, these aren’t all of the playgrounds in our area, but some of our favorite DC area playgrounds!
 Enjoy!

 Washington, DC Favorite Playgrounds